Facebook Vs. Fake News: The Battle Begins

 — Neil Patel (@neilpatel) September 2, 2017

 The company is also looking to improve its news feed by listening to what the community conveys.
 For instance, if reading an article makes people significantly less likely to share it, Facebook would take it as a sign that the story has misled people in some way.
-It remains to be seen if Facebook’s new strategy works will put an end to fake news.
+It remains to be seen if Facebook’s new strategy will put an end to fake news.

 Are you addicted to #Facebook Learn the science behind the popular #socialmedia network https://t.co/OGLNAh4Vh7 pic.twitter.com/O2Rg9SmmKR